 Working from home is having a major moment right now (for obvious and tedious reasons!).
-From reduced overheads to increased productivity, better employee satisfaction and retention rates, WFH has some definite benefits for some workplaces; in fact, it’s so enticing that market-leading global tech companies, like Spotify and Slack have even transitioned to entirely remote workforces and said goodbye permanently to expensive office space infrastructure.
+From reduced overheads to increased productivity, better employee satisfaction and retention rates, WFH has some definite benefits for some workplaces.
+In fact, it’s so enticing that market-leading global tech companies, like Spotify and Slack have even transitioned to entirely remote workforces and said goodbye permanently to expensive office space infrastructure.

-For me personally, WFH has given me massive personal benefits.
+My experience?
+WFH has given me massive personal benefits.
 Yes, it’s been a little lonely at times, and I rarely get out of leggings and t-shirts, but put simply, the end result is I’m happier and healthier (and love my job even more).
 Here’s why:

 1. I don’t have a regular commute